Even you can learn how to use CSS to style your web pages with these CSS tips for beginners.

-In my example, I am going to change the look of the H2 title element.
+In my example, I will change the look of the H2 title element.

-You could choose to change the H1 element, body text or an image caption.
+You could choose to change the H1 element, body text, or image caption.

 I changed the size from 33px up to 56px.
 You can see that the size of the heading is now bigger.